slavikdenis/storybook-react-native-vrt/README.md

 ### Setup

 1. Setup `@storybook/react-native` in your app
 2. Install `@storybook/react-native-server` and create configuration for it.
-See guide [here](https://storybook.js.org/blog/storybook-for-react-native-6-5/#optional-server-configuration) or check out the examples apps in the `apps` folder
+See guide [here](https://storybook.js.org/blog/storybook-for-react-native-6-5/#optional-server-configuration) and [here](https://dev.to/dannyhw/quick-guide-for-storybookreact-native-server-v6-4nl2) or check out the examples apps in the `apps` folder